boskovav/PIQMEE-Tutorial/README.md

 Let us now have a detailed look at the effective reproductive number (R<sub>e</sub>), a quantity of great interest for epidemiologist.
 Looking at the estimates for R<sub>e</sub> directly in Tracer can be confusing.
 Tracer does not necessarily give us a clear picture of the changes in the reproductive number over time.
-This is due to the fact that the lengths of intervals for which these estimates are obtained vary during MCMC sampling in BEAST, since trees with different origin values are considered (for details of how skyline models work, refer to the _Skyline plots_ tutorial.
+This is due to the fact that the lengths of intervals for which these estimates are obtained vary during MCMC sampling in BEAST, since trees with different origin values are considered (for details of how skyline models work, refer to the _Skyline plots_ tutorial).

 To properly look at the R<sub>e</sub> estimate's changes over time, we have to use a custom script to properly vizualize it.